abidefei/iSAFM/Readme.txt

 Requirements
 The following are needed for running the basic setup
-•	Atelier B, Version 4.5 or later, Windows OS (We modelled it on the Windows version) Explanation
+•	Atelier B, Version 4.5 or later, Windows OS (We modelled it on the Windows version)

+Explanation
-There a difference between this model and the model in the paper mentioned, that is:
+There a difference between this model and the model in the paper mentioned:

+For ease of understanding, the paper describes the upClosing/downClosing in the model as upArriving/downArriving.

 The 'inv1' described in the 4.4.2 section of the paper is shown below: inv1 : (ran(trainPosition_r) /\ {upClosing} /={} & ran(command_r) /\ {upKeepgoing} /={}
            => barrierState = BARRIERS * {closed} & rlcState = clear & trainMA(upTrain) = upMA) &